How To Pick The Best Gate Automation System For Your Unique Needs

 Many UK home owners choose underground gate motors because they are very discrete.

-This is because the gate motors are hidden under the hinge end of each swing gate.
+This is because each electric gate opener is hidden under the hinge end of each swing gate.

-A carefully positioned hole must be dug to house each motor’s foundation box.
+During installation, a carefully positioned hole must be dug to house each gate motor’s foundation box.

-Sufficient drainage for underground motors is needed to prevent them from sitting in water.
+Sufficient drainage for underground motors is needed to prevent them from sitting in water or they will fail.

 Underground gate motors don’t need a lot of space to operate in and they can open gates to 180 degrees with optional chain drive system.